 Personally I think Andrew Yang’s “Freedom Dividend” is a better idea than simply asking to raise taxes on the rich.
 Even if they should be paying more, they currently have ways not to.
-It’s potentially better to first focus on the 99 percent, then work from there, as “trickle-up” policy.
+It’s potentially better to first focus on the 99 percent, then work from there as “trickle-up” policy, while closing loopholes.

-Inexperienced, unrecognizable, and Democrats aren’t going to vote for someone who’s running primarily on the idea of bringing a “moral and spiritual awakening” to Americans.
+Inexperienced, unrecognizable in the political sphere, and Democrats aren’t going to vote for someone who’s running primarily on the idea of bringing a “moral and spiritual awakening” to Americans.
 That might be an angle for a Republican candidate, but many liberals won’t go for that, particularly when they have 20+ other choices.
 Williamson has a 0% chance of winning.

 “Among the many, many Democrats who will seek the party’s presidential nomination in 2020, most probably agree on a handful of core issues….
 Only one of them will be focused on the robot apocalypse.”
 (NYT)